sw8lde/GroupMe-Bot/README.md

 ## Set up your bot:

-Clone this repository and run `npm install`, and edit the config.js file.
-Add in the Bot ID, Group ID, and your access token.
-Add the code to your own repository, and then edit the app.json file.
-Change the logo to the url of the bot avatar, and change the repository to the url of your repository.
+  * Clone this repository
+  * run `npm install`
+  * Edit the `src/config.js` file with your Bot ID, Group ID, access token, and your Giphy API key
+  * Edit the `app.json` file with your bot name, logo url, and repo url

 ## Add your bot to your Heroku app: